Coronavirus: Belgium hit hard by second pandemic wave | DW | 20.10.2020

 Belgium is facing a sharp rise in COVID-19 infections.
 Between October 9 and 15, an average of 7,900 new cases were recorded per day.
 Almost 2,500 coronavirus patients have been hospitalized, and 400 are in intensive care.

-"We are really very close to a tsunami," warned Belgian Health Minister Frank Vandenbroucke, speaking with broadcaster RTL.
-He said the French-speaking region of Wallonia and the capital, Brussels, were Europe's worst affected regions.
+"We are really very close to a tsunami," warned Belgian Health Minister Frank Vandenbroucke on Sunday, speaking with broadcaster RTL.
+He said the French-speaking region of Wallonia and the capital, Brussels, were Europe's worst-affected regions.
 "We are still in control of the situation, but it's very difficult," he said, adding that things could soon get out of hand.

 Vandenbroucke acknowledged that health care workers were under tremendous pressure and said that if infections continued to rise, non-essential medical procedures would have to be postponed.